evmos/academy/docs/articles/advanced/evm-extensions-stk-distr.md

 # EVM Extensions - Staking & Distribution

-Learn how to use Evmos EVM extensions to include Evmos and Cosmos SDK modules functionalities in your smart contracts.
+Learn how to use Evmos EVM extensions to include Evmos and Cosmos SDK module functionalities in your smart contracts.

 Stateful EVM Extensions on the core protocol allow dApps and users to access logic outside of the EVM.
 Acting as a gateway, these EVM Extensions define how smart contracts can perform cross-chain transactions